dynatrace-oss/unguard/README.md

     # exposes the proxy-service on localhost:8081
     kubectl port-forward -n vogelgrippe service/vogelgrippe-proxy-service 8081:80
     ```

-    Currently, also the ad-service have to be forwarded locally.
+    Currently, the ad-service has to be exposed to the end-user just like the frontend.
-    In aws it will only work after the ingress will set correctly (future todo).
+    For usage in the cloud, an ingress needs to be set up.
+(TODO [CASP-10192](https://dev-jira.dynatrace.org/browse/CASP-10192))
     ```sh
     kubectl port-forward -n vogelgrippe service/vogelgrippe-ad-service 8082:80
     ```